Pcordova01/Numbers_Game/README.md

 - Clear instructions
 - Compiles with gcc

-## Usage Example
+## Winning Example
-Are you ready to play?(Y/N): Y
+Are you ready to play?(Y/N): Y<br>
 Great!
+Now give me the first number to start with: 1<br>
+Awesome!
+Now give me the second number (make sure it is larger than the first number!): 20<br>
+Chances left: 5<br>
+Now...I am thinking of a number between 1 and 20.<br>
+Put your guess here... and make sure it's a good one!!: 10<br>
+You guessed way too low!
+Try again but do better next time!!<br>
+Chances Left: 4<br>
+Put your guess here... and make sure it's a good one!!: 15<br>
+You guessed way too high!
+Try again but do better next time!!<br>
+Chances Left: 3<br>
+Put your guess here... and make sure it's a good one!!: 13<br>
+You guessed way too high!
+Try again but do better next time!!<br>
+Chances Left: 2<br>
+Put your guess here... and make sure it's a good one!!: 12<br>
+Wow!
+You actually guessed correctly!
+Congrats I guess...<br>

+## Losing Example
+Are you ready to play?(Y/N): Y<br>
-Now give me the first number to start with: 1 Awesome!
-Now give me the second number (make sure it is larger than the first number!): 100 Chances left: 5
+Great!
+Now give me the first number to start with: 1<br>
+Awesome!
+Now give me the second number (make sure it is larger than the first number!): 50<br>
+Chances left: 5<br>
-Now...I am thinking of a number between 1 and 100.
+Now...I am thinking of a number between 1 and 50.<br>
+Put your guess here... and make sure it's a good one!!: 25<br>
+You guessed way too high!
+Try again but do better next time!!<br>
+Chances Left: 4<br>
+Put your guess here... and make sure it's a good one!!: 12<br>
+You guessed way too low!
+Try again but do better next time!!<br>
+Chances Left: 3<br>
+Put your guess here... and make sure it's a good one!!: 18<br>
+You guessed way too low!
+Try again but do better next time!!<br>
+Chances Left: 2<br>
-Put your guess here... and make sure it's a good one!!: 50 You guessed way too high!
-Try again but do better next time!!
+Put your guess here... and make sure it's a good one!!: 22<br>
+You guessed way too high!
+Try again but do better next time!!<br>
-Chances Left: 4
+Chances Left: 1<br>
-...
+Put your guess here... and make sure it's a good one!!: 20<br>
+You lost!!
+Try better next time... or just give up<br>
+Correct Number: 19<br>